Skip to content

 It's occasionally useful to ensure that background work is only performed once for a given set of conditions.
 For example, there might be a job that does a daily reconcilation of a user's account, but performs heavy lifting across many accounts, so ideally it only runs once a day per account to save on worker resources.
 River can guarantee job uniqueness along dimensions based on a combination of job properties like arguments and insert period.

-Jobs configure unique properties by implementing JobArgsWithInsertOpts and populating UniqueOpts as part of the InsertOpts returned, or by adding UniqueOpts at insertion time with Client.Insert or InsertTx.
+Jobs configure unique properties by implementing JobArgsWithInsertOpts and populating UniqueOpts as part of the InsertOpts returned, or by adding UniqueOpts at insertion time with Client.Insert, InsertTx, or any of the InsertMany* bulk insertion methods.

 type ReconcileAccountArgs struct {